 Come and experience this complete hot yoga experience for yourself!

-Hot Yoga Evolved Integrative Method® is the culmination of Karin Fellman ERYT 500 YACEP, Amrit Yoga Master Yoga Nidra Teacher seventeen year yoga journey.
+Hot Yoga Evolved Integrative Method® is the culmination of Karin Fellman ERYT 500 YACEP, Amrit Yoga Master Yoga Nidra Teacher nearly twenty year yoga journey.

 What is Hatha Yoga?